 - Users who need loads of talk and text, but not necessarily all of the data

 Once you start to create a family plan — or at least add three lines of unlimited to an account — you’ll get to start adding streaming perks to the mix.
-It’s like a grown-up goodie bag and you get one perk with three lines of service or two perks when you add a fourth.
-The list is fairly extensive as well, offering Spotify Family, HBO Max, the Disney Plus bundle, and Xbox Live Gold to name a few.
+It’s like a grown-up goodie bag, and you get one perk with three lines of service or two perks when you add a fourth.
+The list is fairly extensive and offers Spotify Family, HBO Max, the Disney Plus bundle, and Xbox Live Gold, to name a few.

 - Unlimited talk, text, and data at a low, family-friendly rate